AbhishekCompro/abhishekcompro.github.io/README.md

 ## Limitations of version 1.1<br />

-1. This will not work if user open this in multiple tabs / windows<br />
+1. This will not work if user open app in multiple tabs / windows<br />
 2. Page refresh is not allowed for now, this will detach sync from data<br />

 ## Features in queue<br />
-1. Fixes for Limitations of version 1.1<br />
+1. Add support for known Limitations of version 1.1 <br />
 2. Support to update tasks<br />
 3. Autofill task / method / action data<br />